-For 30 years, Ron has served as a member of the Board of Directors of the Oregon Halfway House, now the Northwest Regional Re-Entry Center, a 125 bed facility housing federal offenders in Portland, Oregon.
+For three decades, Ron served as a member of the Board of Directors of the Oregon Halfway House, now the Northwest Regional Re-Entry Center, a 125-bed facility housing federal offenders in Portland, Oregon.

 Ron is a veteran, having served in the United States Army from 1969-1972.

 There are not enough words to express my gratitude to Ron Hoevet, Megan McVicar and the team.

 Ron’s experience and professional standing in the legal community is outstanding.
 His wealth of knowledge having been a federal prosecutor and now a defense attorney cannot be matched.
 He has been named a “Super Lawyer” and I can attest that he truly is!

 Megan’s ability to take extremely complex information in and present it in a clear and concise manner is unreal.
 Her attention to detail while doing research is unparalleled, as is her ability prepare the information to be presented.

 Ron’s partner Per Olson stepped up in a pinch when we needed it and was great.